smushy129/ROBOgram/README.md

 ### Infinite Scrolling

 The user's feed is optimized by loading images only when the user scrolls down to near the bottom of the page.
-This saves on loading resources that the user may not even look at.
+This saves on loading unnecessary resources and decreases render times.

 ## Technologies